 As honey is already a thick liquid, you can use it to adjust the consistency of teriyaki sauce without putting them onto a pan.
 All you need to do is mix in 1 teaspoon of honey at a time until you’re satisfied with the taste and consistency.

-Corn syrup can thicken and sweeten your teriyaki sauce using any of both instructions above.
+Corn syrup can thicken and sweeten your teriyaki sauce with ease.
 Mix it with your sauce if you want immediate deliciousness.

 However, I recommend heating your sauce on medium-low heat for 2-3 minutes extra thickness and reducing the corn flavor.